-The Nothing Ear (2) on paper does a solid job of attenuating low-pitched noises with its ANC.
+The Nothing Ear (2) on paper does a solid job of attenuating low-pitched noises with its ANC, when considering the lackluster Ear 1’s ANC.
 Due to its inherently looser fit, it does not isolate as well as you might expect, although it’s okay.
 The weak spot is where you’d typically hear traffic (see 400Hz to 1000Hz), and this is evident when walking along a very busy street.
 When it’s windy the ANC struggles, and you can hear it briefly amplify the wind until the ANC system adjusts.

-Somewhat disappointing is that nowhere does the Nothing Ear (2) reach the 40dB of noise cancelling advertised; it gets close to 40dB of noise cancelling at the very edge of human hearing, but you probably can’t hear much noise there anyhow.
+Somewhat disappointing is that nowhere does the Nothing Ear (2) reach the 40dB of noise canceling advertised; it gets close to 40dB of noise canceling at the very edge of human hearing, but you probably can’t hear much noise there anyhow.
 Nevertheless, the Ear (2) does a decent job with dampening the environment, but it’s not the best.

 How does the Nothing Ear (2) sound?